tjmonk/actions/README.md

 The actions directive can contain a list of action triggers.

-Three types of action triggers are supported:
+Four types of action triggers are supported:

+- initialization events
 - timer events
 - variable CALC requests
 - variable MODIFIED notifications